July sales of new homes surge 13.9%, far more than thought

 SILVER SPRING, Md.
 (AP) — Sales of new homes jumped again in July, rising 13.9% as the housing market continues to gain traction following a spring downturn caused by pandemic-related lockdowns.

-The Commerce Department reported Tuesday that July’s gain propelled sales of new homes to a seasonally-adjusted annual rate of 901,000.
+The Commerce Department reported Tuesday that July’s gain propelled sales of new homes to a seasonally-adjusted annual rate of 901,000, the most since 2006.
 That’s a far bigger number than analysts had expected and follows big increases in May and June.
 The government report has a high margin of error, so the July figures could be revised in the coming months.

 The recent sales gains followed a steep dropoff in March and April as much of the country stayed home due to government restrictions intended to slow the spread of coronavirus.